 Our Safeguarding Briefing Statement is sent to all staff and clearly sets out our approach to dealing with safeguarding issues.
 We also have posters up around the College to remind staff and students of our designated safeguarding team.

-There are a number of recent local authority policy developments in the areas of, specifically:
+There are a number of recent local authority policy developments, specifically in the following areas:

 - Radicalisation, Extremism and the ‘Prevent Duty’.